devcordde/devmarkt-backend/README.md

 For the authentication part we decided to use a jwt, with a "sub" and "iat" claim.
 The "sub" claim contains a user id in the following format: "type:id".
 The id is passed in a decimal string representation.
-The "iat" claim is not always needed, in case of missing claim the jwt token has no expiration date.
+The "exp" claim is not always needed, in case of missing claim the jwt token has no expiration date.
 The token must be passed by a variable called "Authorization" in a string format.